 - Loss of bowel movement control

-- Dehydration (dizziness, dry mouth, or passing little to no urine)
+- Dehydration (thirst, dry mouth, or decreased urine)

 How is microscopic colitis diagnosed?

 - Blood tests may show if you have an infection.

 - A bowel movement sample may show what germ is causing your illness.

 - A colonoscopy may show what is causing your colitis.
 A tube with a light and camera on the end will be put into your anus, and moved forward into your intestine.